SuperChrim/SuperChrim/Th19Balance/ReadMe_v1.00c.txt

  - Enoko's second card now makes wolf spirits no longer shoot bullets
  - Chiyari's second card now makes Yuuma Ex eagle spirits passable when disabled and decreases their collision size
  - Chiyari's second card now makes eagle spirits no longer shoot bullets
- - Hisami second ability card effect has been increased, and spirit bullets are now affected
- - Zanmu's second ability card now only grants bomb piece after a full meter charge.
-Additionally, the full meter is used, even when sending an Ex attack while the opponent's screen already has a boss active.

 System:
- - Bullet count is now capped at 1200 to prevent slowdown in some situations
  - Beast spirits no longer spawn during bombs
- - Decision victory now prioritizes Boss attacks sent before Ex attacks sent if both players have the same number of lives remaining

 Th19BugFixes:
- - Includes Shoxlu's Th19ExAttackResAnimFix
- - Nazrin and Suika Ex being vulnerable to Rin skill bug has now been fixed
- - Tsukasa spell card laser bounce bug has been fixed
  - Mamizou non spell increases in difficulty with boss lvl
- - Laser count has been capped at 150 to prevent Hisami crashing the game against the AI
- - Zanmu skill bug preventing spirits from spawning has been fixed
- - Suika second ability card damage bug has been fixed
- - Suika's bomb damage bug has been fixed
- - Achievement 21 can now be obtained